Infowars lawyer: ‘There were false statements’ on Sandy Hook

 The jury is tasked only with determining what Jones has to pay to eight victims’ families and an FBI agent — a judge already found the Infowars host liable for damages, by default.
 She made that determination after he failed to turn over documents as ordered during the lawsuit.

-Jones has cast the proceeding as an unjust show trial and part of a dark campaign against him, his audience and Americans’ free speech rights.
+Jones is expected to testify eventually but hasn’t attended the trial so far.
+On his Infowars web show Wednesday, he called the proceeding a “show trial” meant to squelch dissent.
+He has cast the case as part of a dark campaign against him, his audience and Americans’ First Amendment rights.

-“They are coming for everybody,” he warned on his Infowars web show Tuesday.
-“How am I handling it?
-We’re at war.
-This is total tyranny.”

-He vowed that “we can beat this” but it would require “massive money” to keep fighting cases in Connecticut and Texas, where a jury ordered him last month to pay nearly $50 million to the parents of one of the slain children.
+“We knew they were using Sandy Hook to get the Second, but now they’re using it to kill the First,” he said.
+The trial comes about a month after a Texas jury ordered him to pay nearly $50 million to the parents of a child killed at Sandy Hook.

-His lawyer, Norm Pattis, has urged the jury to keep any damages minimal, arguing that the families are making overblown claims of harm.
+Jones’ lawyer, Norm Pattis, has urged the Connecticut jury to keep any damages minimal, arguing that the families are making overblown claims of harm.

 The families say the emotional and psychological harm was serious, deep and persistent — social media harassment, death threats, strangers videotaping them and their children, and the surreal pain of being told that their loss wasn’t real.